vcardonac1/Market-Mind-Project/README.md

 │   ├── app.py                             # Streamlit code for the dashboard
 ├── README.md                              # Project documentation
 ```

-## How It Works
-1. **Data Extraction**: AWS Lambda periodically fetches stock, crypto currency, and economic indicator data from the Alpha Vantage API and saves it to S3.
-2. **Data Transformation**: AWS Glue ETL jobs process and clean the data, consolidating it into structured tables.
-3. **Storage**: The processed data is stored in Amazon S3 in Parquet format for optimized querying.
-4. **Visualization**: An EC2-hosted Streamlit application loads and visualizes the data, allowing users to explore market trends in real time.

 ## Setup & Deployment
 ### 1. AWS Lambda Function